Sorry that this comment is a bit long, but worth going into in detail I think ...

 Also, of course, in a monastery ... like in army boot camp ... you don't want folks just running around and flopping down any which way they feel, eating and sleeping whenever they wish.
 Quite the contrary.
 Discipline is required, so naturally, is the demand that everyone march around the monastery and sit in exactly the same way.

 If you look at Shobogenzo and other writings by Dogen, he actually spends very little time explaining the details of how to sit.
-In Fukanzazengi, for example, he explains the barebones act of sitting on a pillow, crossing the legs and such ... but for sentence after sentence after sentence he is focused on the "cosmic significance" of Zazen and the mental game.
+In Fukanzazengi, for example, he explains the barebones act of sitting on a cushion, crossing the legs and such ... but for sentence after sentence after sentence he is focused on the "cosmic significance" of Zazen and the mental game.
 It is much the same when he describes how to carry a towel in the bath, wear our robes, bow or go to the toilet.
 He describes the procedure, but then is much more focused on the philosophical view of the act.

 Bouncing a ball or changing a tire --is-- Zazen itself.
 Dogen was clear on that.
 Of course, you do not have monks changing tires or bouncing balls too much in daily monastery life, so Dogen did not talk about those.
 But he did talk about the equivalent for monastery life, namely, cooking food as the Tenzo, washing the floors, etc. Dogen was crystal clear that the Lotus Position is the whole universe, the whole universe and all the Buddhas and Ancestors are sitting in the Lotus Position when you and I so sit ... but he was also clear that EVERYTHING is the Lotus Position.
 It is clear that Dogen, too, loved the perfection of the Lotus Posture ... but there is very little talk, if any, in his writing about the power of the position itself (do not confuse statements about the philosophical power of the position with his asserting that some energy or effect arises from the position itself ... you will not find much of that).